AZNBennett/ACM-Challenge-1/README.md

 > This repository includes modified source code originally licensed under the [BSD 3-Clause License](LICENSE.md) from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
 All original license terms and attributions are preserved.

+## Baseline Experiments with Gemini 2.0 Flash

+The "baseline_experiments" directory contains preliminary evaluations conducted using Google's proprietary multimodal large language model, "Gemini 2.0 Flash".
+These experiments employed few-shot prompting techniques on a curated subset of a DeepFake audio-visual dataset.
+The objective was to assess the model's initial accuracy in detecting manipulated content, thereby gauging the capabilities of off-the-shelf multimodal LLMs in identifying synthetic media.
+Gemini 2.0 Flash supports various input modalities, including text, images, audio, and video, and is designed for low-latency, high-throughput applications.

 ## 📖 Citation

 This project is built on MiniGPT-4, developed by the Vision-CAIR team.